Scholarships

 3. The number of applicants is limited to 60, applications accepted on a first come, first serve basis.

-4. The deadline for receiving applications for the competition is March 15, 2025.
+4. The deadline for filing applications is April 3, 2026.

 6. Applicants must arrive at their assigned check-in time — otherwise, they may be disqualified.
-Please note that you will not be able to check-in prior to your scheduled check- in time.
+Please note that you will not be able to check-in prior to your scheduled check-in time.

 8. Applicants must provide an original score for the judges.
 No photocopies are permitted.